12 Ways to Beat Gym Anxiety

 For a lot of things in our life, we hire a professional to teach and guide us.
 For example, you wouldn't drive a car on a highway without practice before.

 Working out is no different!
 Even if you just attend one or two sessions, you can learn incredible tools and skills on how to properly train, lift weights and stay safe.
-Many trainers will even work with you to create a personal plan.
+Many trainers will even work with you to create a personal plan so you know what to do when you hit the weight room or cardio equipment.

 3. Focus on deep breathing and get rid of negative thoughts